 - Have assets to offer in your marketplace.

-- Develop a marketplace application (app).
+- Develop a marketplace/publisher app.

-- Run your marketplace app in production.
+- Run everything you need to run in production.

 At the time of writing, the following kinds of assets were supported: